brucezztong/ZZTong-Prefabs/README.txt

 UNDEAD LEGACY - I'm under the impression you can using the Game's RWG to make maps and if this modlet is installed when you do that, then I'm told you will have a viable map.

+WAR3ZUK - I do not know.
+I'm hoping you just need this modlet installed and that you can use RWG.

 LINUX SERVERS: